d0tTino/GeneCoder/docs/features.md

 rotating the helix.
 The scene is loaded on demand so it works in both desktop and web deployments.

-All required JavaScript libraries are bundled with the package so the helix visualization functions entirely offline.
+React and Three.js are loaded from public CDNs at runtime, so the helix visualization does not include them in the bundle.

 <!-- screenshot omitted in this repository because binary files are not supported -->